MatheusRich/matheusrich.github.io/about.md

   <h3>Lit lang <a href="https://github.com/lit-lang/lit">(Github)</a></h3>

-  <p>My first attempt on programming language design.
+  <p>My first attempt at programming language design.
 Lit is a simple functional programming language.</p>

   <p>Here's a sample of its (current) syntax:</p>